 WordPress two factor authentication is a must-add security layer for your site, requiring both something you know, your password and something you have, like your phone.
 Accounts with multi-factor authentication enabled are significantly less likely to be compromised.
 Before diving in, run through our comprehensive WordPress security checklist to cover all your bases.

-Understanding Two Factor Authentication
+Understanding WordPress Two Factor Authentication

-What Two Factor Means
+What WordPress Two Factor Authentication Means

 Types of Authentication Factors